pushkar-hue/coral-hack/README.md

 * **CodeChef (`codechef.yaml`):** Created a Local JSONL Bridge to ingest scraped profile metrics natively into Coral.
 * **Google Calendar (`google_calendar.yaml`):** Utilized Coral's built-in OAuth authorization-code flow to securely fetch upcoming schedule availability.

 ### The "Meaningful JOIN"
 Because all platforms are now unified under Coral, the agent's "brain" operates on a single, powerful cross-platform SQL query.
 Instead of making three different API calls, the agent executes this exact JOIN to instantly find out what topics you are failing at, and cross-references your Google Calendar to see if you've actually carved out time to study them:
-### The "Meaningful JOIN"
-Because all platforms are now unified under Coral, the agent's "brain" operates on a single, powerful cross-platform SQL query.
-Instead of making three different API calls, the agent executes this exact JOIN to instantly find out what topics you are failing at, and cross-references your Google Calendar to see if you've actually carved out time to study them: